nimbix/jarvice-helm/README.md

 be sure to update the `--ipalloc-range` used by the Weave deployment script.
 Please see the following link for more details: https://www.weave.works/docs/net/latest/kubernetes/kube-addon/#configuration-options

-**NOTE:**  If running on a managed kubernetes service, such as Amazon EKS, a network plugin has likely been set up for the cluster.

 ### Kubernetes load balancer